 Healthy Families for Southwest Virginia

 Healthy Families for Southwest Virginia is an accredited and evidence-based home visiting program that provides information, education and supportive services to new parents.
 All services are provided at no cost to the family.
 Parents can access the program prenatal or postnatal through their obstetrician-gynecologist, in the hospital following their baby’s birth, or through self-referral.
 Participants qualify for a free Welcome Baby package filled with pregnancy and/or parenting information, samples of baby products, and a baby gift.
 Healthy Families is a voluntary program that provides a family with a specially-trained home visitor who visits regularly, can answer questions, calm fears, provide development and health information, and connect parents with community resources.
+If you are interested in becoming a Healthy Families for Southwest Virginia participant or would like to know more about the program, please click here to complete a request form.

 An increasing number of children in our region are being raised by grandparents for a variety of reasons.
 KinCare provides free services, support, and assistance specifically to grandparents or other relative caregivers who are acting as surrogate parents or who have custody of relative children.
 The program includes care coordination, monthly support groups, family fun events, counseling and case management, legal assistance, parenting education and information, advocacy, and information and referral.
 To be eligible, caregivers must provide full-time care of relative children living in their home.
 KinCare children may be living in the caregiver’s home through the formal or informal foster care system or after the caregiver received legal custody of or adopted the child.